What is Precipitation Titration?

 -

-Mohr’s method uses AgNO3 as the titrant (burette) and a small quantity of potassium chromate (K2CrO4) as the indicator to determine the concentration of chloride in a given sample.
+Mohr’s method uses AgNO3 as the titrant (burette) and a small quantity of yellow potassium chromate (K2CrO4) as the indicator to determine the concentration of chloride in a given sample.

-- For Mohn's method, the titrant is titrated against a supply of chloride ions such that silver chloride and silver chromate precipitate
+- For Mohn's method, the titrant is titrated against a supply of chloride ions such that silver chloride and silver chromate will precipitate

-$$K_{sp}(AgCl) = 1.8 \times 10^{-10}$$
+$$K_{sp}(AgCl) = 1.77 \times 10^{-10}$$

 $$K_{sp} (Ag_2Cr_2O_4) = 1.2 \times 10^{-12}$$

 - Silver nitrate is titrated against chloride ions to produce a white precipitate (AgCl).
+This turns the solution from an initial yellow colour to a beige appearance

 $$AgNO_3(aq) + Cl^-(aq) \rightarrow AgCl(s) + NO_3^-(aq)$$